p0t4t0sandwich/wec2022nechako/README.md

 NOTE: When running the program, close any GUI windows before continuing.

-Any additional user prompts will be in the program
+Any additional user prompts will be in the program.